bobbinnej/Dog-API/README.md

 ## Behaviour Driven Development
 This is the expected user interactivity with the app.
 It is expected that the user:
-* Launch the app and be met with a splash screen.
+*Launch the app and be met with a splash screen
+* For a new user,  create an account then login
 * The first view is the Random breed that displays random images of all dog collections.
 * The second view is Breed that displays images from a particular breed
 * The third view is the subbreed view that displays images of dogs from a subbreed.